RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

             1. To add a route, click **Add Route**.
             1. In the Destination field, enter the Requester VPC CIDRs shown when you accepted the peering request.

-               This is the Redis Cloud Pro VPC CIDR address, to which your application's VPC will connect
+               This is the Redis Cloud Pro VPC CIDR address, to which your application's VPC connect

             1. In the Target field, select **Peering Connection** and select the relevant Peering ID.
             1. Click **Save Routes** and **Close**.